 If at the preliminary conference it is determined that the minor needs additional supervision, a 90 - 365 day period of Informal Supervision may be offered in lieu of formal court processing.
 During this Informal Probation period, Juvenile Intake provides supervision of the minor and makes referrals for ancillary services (e.g. counseling, tutoring, mentoring).

-The Intake Unit conducts monthly morgue tours for juveniles who have a police contact for an alcohol or drug related offense.
-The minor and their parents tour the county morgue and speak to a deputy coroner regarding the alcohol/drug related deaths of young people.
-The minor must write, at the minimum, a 250-word essay describing their experience and what they have learned.
+The intake unit conducts Morgue Tours for minors not referred for formal court processing who have a police contact for an alcohol or drug related offense.
+The minor and parents/guardians tour the county morgue and speak with a deputy coroner regarding alcohol/drug related deaths of young people.
+The minor is required to write a 250 word (minimum) essay regarding the experience and what he/she learned.

 For More Information

 If you have any questions, please contact Intake Coordinator Suzanne Montoya or Deputy Director Randy Macak at (309) 888-5370.